OGStudio/site-opengamestudio/en/news/2025-07_git-fs-componnts.md

 In July I plan to add the following:

-* display files for currently selected directory only instead of showing them all
+* instead of showing all files of a repository, display files for currently selected directory only
-* view and edit Repository file contents
+* view and edit repository file contents